datacite/engagement-scripts/campaign-monitor/README.md

 ## Resend confirmation to a single subscriber
 To resend a confirmation message to a single user, you can use the Campaign Monitor API directly:

-1. Create a JSON with the following data:
+1. Create a JSON with the following data.
+See [example_subscriber.json](https://github.com/datacite/engagement-scripts/blob/main/campaign-monitor/example_subscriber.json)

         {
             "EmailAddress": "user@example.org",